build-your-own-internet/byoi/chapters/appendix/docker-router-troubleshooting.md

 #### General troubleshooting thought process

 We need to define a process that will help us figure out why our ping isn't succeeding.
-Something about our routes defined in sleep-exercise.sh isn't working.
+Something about our routes defined in start-up-exercise.sh isn't working.
 Let's think this through...

 * asymetric routing makes it harder to troubleshoot (not NECESSARILY a problem)
 * what are the possible causes for the ping to not go through: